 It is painful to keep bidding with no work.
-It hurts when online job boards run dry.
-It demoralizing when you log in to your favorite online freelancing website but there are no jobs on the queue.
-Or the few jobs that you can see give you instant headache since you clearly are unable to do them.
+It’s demoralizing when you log in to your favorite online freelancing website but there are no jobs on the queue.
+Or the few jobs that you can see give you instant headache since you are unable to do them.

 While you’re fumbling online looking for the best online work platforms to work on, some people are busy being given direct work and payments by clients.

 A direct client (DC) is a person who hires you without the use of a freelancing website.
-Therefore you discuss with the client directly, and not through Upwork, SpeechPad, iWriter etc. Once you do the job, the client pays directly to your MPESA, PayPal, Skrill, Payoneer, bank account or via any other agreed method.
+Therefore you discuss with the client directly, and not through Upwork, SpeechPad, PeoplePerHour etc. Once you do the job, the client pays directly to your M-PESA, PayPal, Paxful, Payoneer, bank account or via any other agreed method.

 Direct clients pay way better and in most cases have an almost zero rejection rate.

-- You must be able to provide quality in your field of online work
+- You must be able to deliver pure gold in your field of online work

 - It is not wrong to be part of a freelancing website.
 It’s good to mix up websites and direct clients.
 As I always say, have multiple sources of income.